Employers who routinely monitor employee performance and conduct regular performance reviews reap tremendous benefits:

 Before you can accurately evaluate employee performance, you need to establish a system to measure that performance.
 For each employee, you need to come up with performance standards and goals.

 Performance standards.
 Performance standards describe what you want workers in a particular job to accomplish and how you want the job done.
 These standards apply across the board, to every employee who holds the same position.
-For example, a standard for a salesperson might be to make $50,000 in sales per quarter.
+For example, a performance standard for a salesperson might be to make $50,000 in sales per quarter.
 Make sure your standards are achievable and directly related to the employee's job.

 Once you have defined the standards and goals for each position and worker, write them down and hand them out to your employees.
 This will let your employees know what you expect and what they will have to achieve during the year to receive a positive evaluation.